PerlinCraft/PerlinAPI/README.md

 You can reset your character to stop an infinite loop from a mod (If you ran it)

+## Spawning objects

+Most functions that spawn objects return the object.
+You know the drill!

 # End of the documentation

-Thanks for using this short introduction to PerlinCraft modding :D
+Thanks for using this simple introduction to PerlinCraft modding :D